 Exeter is about 200 miles from

-London - a 3 or 4 hour drive, or 2.5 hours on the fastest scheduled
+London, a 4 hour drive or 2.5 hours on the fastest scheduled

 The city has a history stretching back to Roman times, was the

 start of the Fosse Way Roman road; parts of a fortified Roman

 Unfortunately the city's narrow streets - Parliament Street